 When schools use food products from local sources, they are supporting local farmers and providing healthy choices for children in school meal programs, while also supporting the local economy.
 This initiative is intended to provide healthy New York sourced food products, such as farm fresh products, to children as part of their lunch meal in school.
 School food authorities (SFAs) applying to the initiative should, to the best extent possible, reach the required threshold with healthy, farm fresh items served with the reimbursable lunch meal and should limit the inclusion of a la carte snack foods.

 Chapter 56 of the Laws of 2022 provides school food authorities (SFAs) with increased State reimbursement for the purchase of New York State (NYS) food products for school lunch programs.
 This initiative will be referred to as the “30% NYS Initiative.”
 As of July 1, 2022, the Department (AGM) has taken the lead on this initiative.

-To incentivize school districts to use more New York State farm products, the initiative increases the reimbursement schools receive for lunches from 5.9 cents per meal to 25 cents per meal for any district that purchases at least 30 percent ingredients for their school lunch program from New York farms.
+To incentivize school districts to use more New York State farm products, this initiative increases the reimbursement schools receive for lunches from 5.9 cents per meal to 25 cents per meal for any district that ensures their school lunches are made up of at least 30% eligible New York produced and processed products.
 School districts that have reached the 30 percent threshold can apply for reimbursement under the new initiative.